-E. Begin the Administrative Procedures Act process: To establish a standard score of 165 for the Braille Praxis II exam
+J. Establish a standard score of 165 for the Braille Praxis II exam (Has cleared the Administrative Procedures Act process without public comment)

 Background Information: On September 9, 2016, the Commission on Teacher and Administrator Education, Certification and Licensure and Development approved the recommendation by an Ad Hoc Committee to set a passing score of 165 for the newly revised version of the Praxis Braille Proficiency Assessment (Test Code 0633).
-In accordance with Mississippi Code Annotated §37-3-2, it is the purpose and duty of the commission to make recommendations to the State Board of Education regarding standards for the certification and licensure continuing professional development of those who teach.
+In accordance with Miss.
+Code Ann. § 37-3-2, it is the purpose and duty of the Commission to make recommendations to the State Board of Education regarding standards for the certification and licensure continuing professional development of those who teach.